Wall Street's losses worsen as markets tumble worldwide

 NEW YORK (AP) — Wall Street is tumbling toward its lowest point in more than a year on Monday as renewed worries about China’s economy pile on top of markets already battered by rising interest rates.

-The S&P 500 was 2.6% lower in midday trading after coming off its fifth straight losing week, its longest such streak in more than a decade.
+The S&P 500 was 2.7% lower in afternoon trading after coming off its fifth straight losing week, its longest such streak in more than a decade.
 It joined a worldwide swoon for markets Monday.
 Not only did stocks fall across Europe and much of Asia, but so did everything from old-economy crude oil to new-economy bitcoin.

-The Dow Jones Industrial Average was down 558 points, or 1.7%, at 32,340, as of 11:05 a.m.
-Eastern time, and the Nasdaq composite was 3.5% lower as tech-oriented stocks again took the brunt of the sell-off.
-Monday’s sharp drop leaves the S&P 500, Wall Street’s main measure of health, down slightly more than 16% from its record set early this year.
+The Dow Jones Industrial Average was down 488 points, or 1.5%, at 32,417, as of 2:10 p.m.
+Eastern time, and the Nasdaq composite was 3.9% lower as tech-oriented stocks again took the brunt of the sell-off.
+Monday’s sharp drop leaves the S&P 500, Wall Street’s main measure of health, down roughly 16% from its record set early this year.

 The moves by design will slow the economy by making it more expensive to borrow.
 The risk is the Fed could cause a recession if it moves too far or too quickly.
 In the meantime, higher rates discourage investors from paying very high prices for investments, because investors can get more than before from owning super-safe Treasury bonds instead.

-Authorities in Shanghai have again tightened restrictions, amid citizen grumbling that it feels endless, just as the city was emerging from a month of strict lockdown after an outbreak.
+Authorities in Shanghai have again tightened restrictions, amid citizen complaints that it feels endless, just as the city was emerging from a month of strict lockdown after an outbreak.

 The fear is that China’s strict anti-COVID policies will add more disruptions to worldwide trade and supply chains, while dragging on its economy, which for years was a main driver of global growth.